 World After This One (Work In Progress)

-Looking through the lenses of three distinct Black art forms—the queer street style of vogue, the Afro-Boricua dance and drumming tradition of bomba, and gospel music—World After This One examines how Black people have always relied on the found materials of the present to construct portals to impossible futures.
-Blurring the lines between the secular and sacred, celebration and mourning, the past and the yet-to-pass, World After This One imagines Black liberation not as a metaphor, but a possibility.
+Looking through the lenses of three Black art forms—the queer street style of vogue, the Afro-Boricua dance and drumming tradition of bomba, and gospel music—World After This One uses movement and spoken word to examine how Black people have historically reclaimed the materials of empire to construct portals to impossible futures.
+Blurring the lines between the secular and the sacred, celebration and mourning, the past and the yet-to-pass, World After This One imagines Black liberation not as a metaphor, but a possibility.

 “World After This One collapses time, conjuring a liberated Black future by stirring up our artistic past.
 Through dance, Hart reveals what the body already knows of freedom.
 Through language, Hart restores our radical imaginations.
 Combined, they transform the impossible into a world we can begin to see, feel, and choose.”